Want to Win the Pillsbury Bake-Off Contest? Here's What You Need to Know

 Once you've picked a direction, experiment with different flavors until you come up with something you love.
 Have your family and friends taste test for you, take notes on their responses, and tweak as necessary.

-Once you have a recipe you love, write it down and make sure you have the measurements perfect and that the instructions are crystal clear.
+When you've created a recipe you love, write it down and make sure that the measurements are perfect and the instructions are crystal clear.
 Double-check that your recipe meets all of the guidelines and restrictions posted in the rules.

 At this point, it's a good idea to give your recipe to a friend and have them make it themselves.
 This will ensure that you don't skip any steps that could ruin your chances of winning.
 Tweak if your friend has any problems making the recipe.